pgg1610/folio_website/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Data tinkerer.
-Tech enthusiast.
-Peregrinating epicure.
+description: Peregrinating epicure.
+Drug Hunter.
+Techno optimist.

 profile:
   align: right
-  image: headshot_29072022.png
+  image: headshot_April2024.png
   address: >
-    <p><a href="assets/pdf/Resume_Pushkar_Two_columns_Nov2021.pdf">Resume</a></p>
+    <p><a href="assets/pdf/June2024_Pushkar_CV.pdf">Resume</a></p>

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
+I'm Pushkar.

-I'm Pushkar, an engineer-turned-scientist currently working as a research scientist in [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery) Global Discovery Chemistry & Cheminformatics team.
+I currently work as a Sr. Research Advisor in [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery) Global Discovery Chemistry & Cheminformatics team.
 I collaborate with medicine discovery teams to find innovative solutions to patient needs around the world.
 In particular, I develop AI-based methods to augment human creativity and maximize serendipity.
 I am broadly interested in chemistry and biology, with a passion for understanding how medicines are discovered, developed, and commercialized.

 I completed my Ph.D. in Chemical Engineering from [Purdue University](https://engineering.purdue.edu/ChE) in August 2021.
 While at Purdue, I worked on building a molecule-level understanding of catalysts to further our knowledge of chemical transformations.
 This research aimed to improve energy storage and conversion devices like batteries.